Irrelon/jquery-lang-js/README.md

 # Instantly switch content languages client-side
 ### Change language without reloading the page or doing a request to the server.
-See the example!!
+See the example provided in index.html

 This jQuery plugin allows you to create multiple language versions of your content by supplying phrase translations from a default language such as English to other languages.

+# Changelog
+2014-02-01 - Version 2.0
+* Complete plugin re-write
+* Added cookies for persistence when $.cookie exists
+* Supports automatic translation for dynamically added content (when added via jQuery)
+* Added support for regular expression matches
+* Added support for translating text nodes mixed with html nodes

 # How to use

+* If you want language selection to persist across pages automatically, please ensure you include the jquery-cookie plugin available from: https://github.com/carhartl/jquery-cookie on your page as well.

 Include the plugin script in your head tag and include any language pack you have created ensuring that you specify the charset attribute as utf-8.
 All language pack files should be saved as utf-8 encoded:

     <script src="js/jquery-lang.js" charset="utf-8" type="text/javascript"></script>
     <script src="js/langpack/th.js" charset="utf-8" type="text/javascript"></script>

-When your page is loaded simply call the .run() method as so:
+Add the following to your HTML page in either the head or body:

     <script type="text/javascript">
-    // Create language switcher instance and set default language to en and current language to en window.lang = new Lang('en', 'en');
+    // Create language switcher instance and set default language to en window.lang = new Lang('en');
     </script>

 # Defining which elements to translate

 In the HTML content itself you can denote an element as being available for translation by adding a "lang" attribute with the language of the content as such:

     <span lang="en">Translate me</span>